Employment

 Physical Requirements: Regularly sit, turn, bend, reach, stand, walk, talk, hear, and interact with campus visitors as well as with others.
 Must have the ability to understand and present materials and communicate with constituents and co-workers in a harmonious manner.
 Must be able to lift 25lbs.

-Job Title: Primary/Lower School Associate Teacher |
+Job Title: Fifth Grade Math & Science Teacher |

-Supervisor: Director of Primary School |
+Supervisor: Head of Middle School |

-FLSA: Hourly, Non-Exempt |
+FLSA: Exempt (Salaried) |

 Primary Responsibilities: